mhakantekbaskaymet/KAYMET_TXT_TO_SQL_MUHAMMED_HAKAN_TEKBAS/README.md

 # FastAPI SQL Query Generator

 ## Description
-This project is a FastAPI application that processes natural language queries to generate and execute SQL queries.
+The FastAPI SQL Query Generator is an application that converts natural language queries into SQL commands and executes them.
+It uses FastAPI for a responsive web interface and GPT for accurately translating user inputs into SQL.

 ## Installation
-You can run the application locally or using Docker.
+You can run the application locally

 ### Local Setup